IvanAIvanov/DatabaseProject/README.md

-# DatabaseProject
-SQL DB for Lukoil Petrol Station in Burgas Region
+# SQL DB for Lukoil Petrol Station in Burgas Region